-Here are the five red flags to watch for — and how to make sure it never happens to you.
+Here are the seven red flags in detail — and how to make sure it never happens to you.

 Real Tourist Stories